ShreyasNarlawar/ShreyasNarlawar/README.md

 ###

-<h4 align="left">🌟 Passionate Web Developer</h4>
+<h4 align="left">🌟 Passionate Developer</h4>

 ###

-<p align="left">self-taught web developer who loves creating cool stuff on the internet!
-I'm really into the latest web frameworks and making awesome user interfaces that people love to use.
+<p align="left">I am a full stack developer who loves creating cool stuff on the internet!
+I'm really into the latest web frameworks and making awesome user interfaces and backends that people love to use.
 I'm always eager to learn new things and stay up-to-date with what's happening in the tech world.
 Let's build something amazing together!</p>

 ###